wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-virtual-agents/pva-voice/includes/configure-handoff.md

 When a customer engages with your organization, a customer service application such as Dynamics 365 Customer Service, will initially receive the item and then either route the item to an individual or to a virtual agent that is being backed by your Power Virtual Agent bot.
 Depending on the channel the customer is engaging on, the item will be routed appropriately.
 To do this, the system needs to know how to engage with the bot.
 For organizations that are leveraging Dynamics 365 Omnichannel for Customer Service.
 This is done by creating a bot user in the Omnichannel for Customer Service application.
 A bot user is essentially a user in Omnichannel for Customer Service that is supported by an application.
 In this case, the application is going to be a Power Virtual Agents bot.
 When conversations are routed to the application user, the Power Virtual Agents bot takes over and provides the necessary interaction with the customer.

 Since the bot is an application user, the application that will support the bot needs to be registered in Microsoft Azure Active Directory (Azure AD).
 Azure AD authenticates the application just as it would a human user.
-Before a bot can be integrated, you will need to create an application registration in Azure AD.
+Before a bot can be integrated, you'll need to create an application registration in Azure AD.
 After the application registration has been defined, a Power Virtual Agents bot can be associated with the registered application.

 Only users with necessary permissions can add items in your Azure tenant and make the necessary application registrations.
 You can create the application registration as follows:
 1. Go to the [Azure portal](https://portal.azure.com/?azure-portal=true).